 The Smart Living Course, which is sponsored by the City of Cape Town, encourages children to start thinking about their impact on the environment and aims to inspire them to take positive action for a sustainable future.
 Participants will learn about our biodiversity and why it is important, and about how to save water, reduce waste and conserve energy.
 They’ll also learn about major environmental problems, as well as how to prevent or mitigate them.

-In addition to topics around human impacts on the environment and sustainable living in a modern society, this free course introduces ecological concepts, marine ecosystems and sustainable use of the ocean as a source of food, energy, minerals, tourism opportunities and recreation.
-Field trips are arranged to provide practical insight, where possible.
+In addition to topics around human impacts on the environment and sustainable living in modern society, this free course introduces ecological concepts, marine ecosystems and sustainable use of the ocean as a source of food, energy, minerals, tourism opportunities and recreation.

 How to apply